Share Internet Connection of Mac with other Wireless Devices

-This guide is written using Mac OS X Snow Leopard and you can share internet with iPhone, iPod Touch, iPad, xbox 360, PS3, PSP, PC, Windows, Mac, Mobile Phone and all other WiFi capable devices.
+This guide is written using Mac OS X Snow Leopard and can be used for the later Mac OS X versions. you can share the internet with iPhone, iPod Touch, iPad, Xbox, PS3, PSP, PC, Windows, Mac, Mobile Phone, and all other WiFi-capable devices.

 Mac System Preferences